Jeep Cherokee (XJ): 1997–2001

-After 13 years of production, February 1997 saw the Cherokee receive updated exterior and interior styling.
+After 13 years of production, 1997 saw the Cherokee receive updated exterior and interior styling.
 Both the two- and four-door bodies remained in production, receiving a steel liftgate (replacing the fiberglass one used previously), restyled taillights, additional plastic molding along the doors, as well as a new front header panel that featured more aerodynamic styling.
 The spare tire remained mounted to the interior rear quarter panel on the driver's side in the trunk.
-A new, unique spare tire carrier was invented by Peter Gruich while working for Jeep Special Programs that utilized the trailer hitch bar and a unique pivot bracket and although it was the only external spare tire carrier to pass the full Jeep durability test, it was not offered for sale.
+A new, unique spare tire carrier was invented by Peter Gruich while working for Jeep Special Programs that utilized the trailer hitch bar and a unique pivot bracket, and although it was the only external spare tire carrier to pass the full Jeep durability test, it was not offered for sale.

 The interior was similarly updated with an all-new design and instrument panel featuring the first blow-molded symmetrical instrument panel retainer structure.
-This instrument panel featured a unique cluster/airbag bracket invented by Peter Gruich that allowed the interchange of the two components in order for the vehicle to be sold in the right-hand and left-hand drive markets with both driver and passenger airbags.
+This instrument panel featured a unique cluster/airbag bracket invented by Peter Gruich that allowed the interchange of the two components for the vehicle to be sold in the right-hand and left-hand drive markets with both driver and passenger airbags.
 A beeper also replaced the buzzer.
 A stiffer unibody frame brought improvements to noise, vibration, and harshness (NVH) measurements.
 Also contributing to NVH improvements were new door seals that reduced wind noise at higher speeds.

 In the middle of the 1999 model year, vehicles with the 4.0 L engine received a revised intake manifold.
 This was done to help counteract smaller exhaust porting on the latest casting of cylinder heads, which was done to meet more stringent emissions control laws.
 Both the four- and six-cylinder engines were offered through the 2000 model year, though only the straight-six was available in 2001.
 For the 2000 and 2001 model years, all six-cylinder XJs received a distributor-less ignition system using coil-on-plug ignition and wasted spark, replacing the distributor-type system previously used.
 Coupled with better exhaust porting and the newer intake manifolds, the coil-on-plug gave a minor increase in power and improved emissions performance over the previous models.
 Transmission, axle, and transfer case choices were carried over from the previous models.

 However, major changes were underway with a new executive, Wolfgang Bernhard, who was known as a "cost-slasher" nicknamed "whirlwind", who came from Mercedes-Benz to turn Chrysler around.
 "One of the first moves Bernhard made when he came to Chrysler in 2000 was to help kill the Jeep Cherokee, an aging, somewhat bland SUV."
-Thus, the (XJ) Cherokee line was replaced in 2001 by the Jeep Liberty (KJ), although it retained the "Cherokee" nameplate in most foreign markets.
+Thus, the (XJ) Cherokee line was replaced in 2001 by the Jeep Liberty (KJ), which was branded as a "Cherokee" to ride off the success of the XJ in most foreign markets.

 The Cherokee (XJ) remains a popular vehicle among off-roading enthusiasts.
 Its design has been noted as one of the greatest of all time.
 Popular Mechanics listed the XJ as one of "the 25 greatest boxy cars of all time".